pybricks/pybricks.github.io/learn/movement-sound-light/basic-programs.md

 In this chapter, you've learned to build a program to make your robot move.
 You've learned how to change settings and to document your work with comments.
-The following challenge will help you practice your skills.
+The following challenges will help you practice your skills.

 **Challenge #3A: Living on the edge** ⸺ Pick a fixed starting point on your desk and measure the distance to the edge of your desk.
 Tell the robot to drive